Liquid Ingress Test Equipment

 Handheld spray nozzle for verifying protection against water in IPX3 and IPX4 testing.

 Adjustable shielding supports both spraying-water and splashing-water test arrangements.
-Referenced for IEC 60335 and IEC 60529 spray testing workflows.
+Referenced for IEC 60335 and IEC 60529 spray-test arrangements.

 Series OTU Oscillating Spray Testers